 IEEE Std 802.1Qbu-2016 Frame Preemption, and

-Interspersing Express Traffic
+IEEE Std 802.3br Interspersing Express Traffic

 Provide for interrupting a packet one or more times, after it has started transmission, in order to transmit packets with more immediate requirements for low latency.
 Only one packet can be interrupted.